knowit/kompetansekartlegging-app/README.md

 3. Open new terminal window and run `cd frontend`.
 Then run `npx cypress run`, tests will run in the terminal.

 ## GitHub Actions
 Every time you create a pull request, cypress tests will run automatically.
+Cypress saves screenshots if any of tests feil.
+You can find screenshots in workflow, in the Artifacts.
 NB!
 It takes ca 25 min to run them in GHA, while local running takes only 4-5 min.